-When Your Child Has a Clavicular Fracture at Birth
+When Your Child Has a Broken Collarbone (Clavicular Fracture) at Birth

-Your newborn has a broken clavicle (collarbone).
+Your newborn has a broken collarbone (clavicle).
 This is a common and treatable problem in newborns.
-Babies can easily fracture (break) their clavicle as they pass through the birth canal during birth.
+Babies can easily break (fracture) their clavicle as they pass through the birth canal during birth.
 Large birthweight babies are more likely to have these fractures.
 The clavicle almost always heals with no problems.

 What are the signs of a clavicular fracture?